The Autonomous ErgoChair is an ergonomic chair that was designed to be affordable for most consumers.

 I often stress to consumers who spend a lot of time sitting at a desk for work or leisure that investing in ergonomic office furniture will pay for itself in the long run simply through the health benefits.
 In the past, we have covered sit/stand desks from The Human Solution and BDI as well as a high-end office chair by Herman Miller and Steelcase but these items are often too expensive for our readers who remain on a tight budget.

 There are two sides to every story, and I don't know all the facts on either side, so I'm not going to go deep into the controversy surrounding the ErgoChair's KS campaign.

-From a bit of research, the violation appears to have been due to this product being manufactured and sold already overseas (this is an Asian company) from another brand name although the web page where this was advertised has since been taken offline.
+From a bit of research, the original Kickstarter violation appears to have been due to this ergonomic chair being manufactured and sold already overseas (this is an Asian company) from another brand name although the web page where this was advertised has since been taken offline.

 While this may be concerning to some buyers and be enough of a red flag to halt future business with the company.
-At the end of the day, as long as no laws were broken (counterfeit goods, intellectual property stolen, etc.) I care most about receiving a quality product that works as advertised and provides enough value on the dollar to make it a worthwhile investment of my hard-earned money.
+At the end of the day, as long as no laws were broken (counterfeit goods, intellectual property stolen, etc.) I care most about receiving a quality product which in this case is an ergonomic chair that works as advertised and provides enough value on the dollar to make it a worthwhile investment of my hard-earned money.